 Some vacation destinations give way to easy transportation from one must-see sight to the next especially bigger cities with sprawling public transportation systems.
 Other destinations require four wheels to get where you want to go.
 These situations mean dealing with car rental companies and navigating the many offers and details that accompany the car renting arrangement.

 You can solidify your car rental plan before ever leaving home.
 Most travel aggregating sites (like StressFreeCarRental.com, for instance) tend to offer links to the major car rental companies like Hertz, Enterprise, Alamo, Thrifty and others.
 Almost all of them keep lockstep with one another in terms of pricing.
-You’ll first need to decide what kind of car you need to rent which will depend on the space you require, number of passengers, luggage and luxury requirements.
+You’ll first need to decide what kind of car you need to rent which will depend on the space you require, the number of passengers, luggage, and luxury requirements.
 If you want to learn more about any of the vehicle models offered by the companies, check out the specifications and reviews on Cars.com by using the website’s easy search option.

-Once you’ve settled on the kind of car you need to rent based on space requirements, finalize your pickup and drop off arrangements.
+Once you’ve settled on the kind of car you need to rent based on space requirements, finalize your pickup and drop-off arrangements.
 This can be anywhere of your choosing, as the car rental company that you have selected should already have a motor trade policy in place, allowing them to legally drive a vehicle on the roads, as well as potentially covering them for any incidents that come their way during this time.
-When you have done this, you can also elect to pay for a full tank of gas after you drop the vehicle off at a predetermined price offered by the rental company which tend to be a bit higher than the going price in exchange for convenience.
-Or, you can opt to fill the tank up at the nearest gas station to your drop off point and save a few dollars.
+When you have done this, you can also elect to pay for a full tank of gas after you drop the vehicle off at a predetermined price offered by the rental company which tends to be a bit higher than the going price in exchange for convenience.
+Or, you can opt to fill the tank up at the nearest gas station to your drop-off point and save a few dollars.